Końskie: World War II

 During the joint German-Soviet invasion of Poland, which started World War II in 1939, the town was invaded and then occupied by Germany, and the Einsatzgruppe I entered to commit various crimes against the population.

 Końskie was briefly visited by Adolf Hitler on September 10, 1939, while on the way to Kielce after landing on an airfield nearby.
 His car cavalcade visited the headquarters of General Walther von Reichenau at the local mansion.
 Hitler was followed by director Leni Riefenstahl who came a day later, ordered to film the Nazi German victory over Poland.
-Reportedly, she fainted when witnessing the random killing of two dozen Jews summoned to dig graves on September 12, 1939 (pictured).

-On September 11, 1939, the Germans carried out mass arrests of around 5,000 men over the age of 18 in the town and its vicinity after finding the bodies of a German general, three policemen and two soldiers.
-Then they accused and murdered 20 Poles, however, a following German investigation proved that the German general was not murdered, but died in a battle.
+On September 11, 1939, the Germans carried out mass arrests of around 5,000 men over the age of 18 in the town and its vicinity after finding the bodies of several German policemen and soldiers (including general Wilhelm Fritz von Roettig, first German general to be killed in the conflict) reportedly mutilated by the Poles.
+The next day two dozen local Jews were summoned to dig graves for the German dead, and shortly afterwards, most of the Jews were shot by the Germans (Końskie massacre).
+Reportedly, this event was witnessed by Riefenstahl who fainted when witnessing the random killing of on September 12, 1939.

 Polish inhabitants of Końskie were also among Poles massacred by the Germans in the nearby village of Stadnicka Wola in April 1940.
-In 1941–1943, the Germans operated a prisoner-of-war camp for Soviet and Norwegian POWs in the town.
+In 1941–1943, the German administration operated a prisoner-of-war camp for Soviet and Norwegian POWs in the town.
 About 26,000 POWs passed through the camp, 23,000 of whom either were murdered or died of starvation or epidemics.
 The Polish resistance movement organized escapes for the camp inmates.

 Końskie was the centre of Polish underground resistance during World War II, with battles fought by the Armia Krajowa under Major Henryk Dobrzański ("Hubal") in the nearby forests which the German army feared to enter.
 The town was taken over by the partisans for a few hours on the night of September 1, 1943, with a number of Gestapo agents assassinated.
 The Nazi Germans retaliated by executing civilians including Jews.

 In 1944, during and following the Warsaw Uprising, the Germans deported thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Końskie.
 Those Poles were mainly old people, ill people and women with children.
 24,000 Poles expelled from Warsaw stayed in the town, as of 1 November 1944.